romaricp/automatephp.github.io/doc/index.md

 **The SSH password**

-You can use a variable with the notation %variable_name% If one variable is detected Automate will search for the value in an environment variable « AUTOMATE__variable_name » If the environment variable does not exist, Automate will ask you to provide your password upon each deployment through the console.
+You can use a variable with the notation %variable_name% If one variable is detected Automate will search for the value in an environment variable « AUTOMATE__variable_name ».
+If the environment variable doesn't exist, Automate will ask to you to provide your password upon each deployment through in your terminal.

 ### shared_files

+The list of files to be shared with releases.
+For example, some parameters files,..

 ```YAML
 shared_files: